xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 because the character passed the test for an addop, but SignedTerm ignores all addops except `-`.
-It would have been easy enough to add another line to SignedTerm, but that would still not solve the problem, because note that Expression only accepts a signed term for the _FIRST_ argument.
+It would have been easy enough to add another line to SignedTerm, but that would still not solve the problem, because note that Expression only accepts a signed term for the _first_ argument.

 Mathematically, an expression like `-a * -b`